GowlikarAjitesh/auto_import_flutter_package/README.md

 - **Add/Delete Packages**:
   - Add packages with a `+` icon, silently updating `pubspec.yaml`.
   - Remove installed packages with a `×` icon, marked as "Already installed."
-  - No terminal opened during operations; runs `flutter pub get` in the background.
+  - Executes `flutter pub get` in the background without opening a terminal.

 - **Hover Information**:
   - Hover over package names in `pubspec.yaml` to view detailed descriptions and available methods (placeholder due to pub.dev API limitations).
   - Presented in a clean, Markdown-formatted tooltip.

 - **Robust and Efficient**:
-  - Comprehensive error handling for missing or invalid `pubspec.yaml`.
+  - Comprehensive error handling for missing or invalid `pubspec.yaml` files.
   - Caches package data for faster searches.
   - Responsive UI with clear icons and text for an intuitive experience.

 ## Installation
-### Note
-You must have Flutter installed and open a working Flutter project to use these extensions.

 ### From VS Code
 1. Open VS Code.
 2. Go to the Extensions view (`Ctrl+Shift+X` or `Cmd+Shift+X` on macOS).
 3. Click the **...** menu and select **Install from VSIX**.
+4. Download the `.vsix` files from the [GitHub repository](https://github.com/GowlikarAjitesh/auto_import_flutter_package):
+   - `auto-import-flutter-0.1.1.vsix` (Flutter Package Manager)
+   - `flutter-dep-fixer-0.0.1.vsix` (Flutter Dependency Fixer, optional)
-4. Drag and drop or browse to the `.vsix` file `auto-import-flutter-0.1.1.vsix` and `flutter-dep-fixer-0.0.1.vsix` (which are available in this repository) and install.
+5. Drag and drop or browse to each `.vsix` file and install.

 ### From GitHub Repository
-To install the extension directly from the GitHub repository, follow these steps:
+To build and install the extension from source:

 1. **Clone the Repository**:
    ```bash
    git clone https://github.com/GowlikarAjitesh/auto_import_flutter_package.git
 2. **Navigate to the Project Directory**:
     ```bash
     cd auto_import_flutter_package